-One of the lies that many Christians have accepted without question is that they must commit themselves to “the pastor’s vision.”
+One of the false concepts that many Christians have accepted without question is that they must commit themselves to “the pastor’s vision.”

-This lie basically teaches that God has revealed a special vision to the pastor for his local church, and that it is everyone’s spiritual duty to unite under this common goal and serve “the pastor’s vision.”
+This concept basically teaches that God has revealed a special vision to the pastor for the local church, and congregants must unite and devote themselves to serving this vision.

-This lie is reinforced by coercive statements such as “You won’t reach your full potential until you learn to serve someone else’s vision.”
+Emotional pleas to serve the pastor’s vision are sometimes accompanied by persuasive statements such as “You won’t reach your full potential until you learn to serve someone else’s vision.”
 “Serving the pastor’s vision will teach you humility, loyalty, submission, and maturity.”
 “God will promote you and fulfill your dreams as you serve the pastor’s vision.”
 “The church will not grow unless we unite under the pastor’s vision.”

-Habakkuk 2:2 has nothing to do with co-signing a pastor’s vision either.
-If you begin in chapter 1, you will see that Habakkuk 2:2 is about a prophecy against Israel.
+Habakkuk 2:2 has nothing to do with supporting a pastor’s vision either.
+If you begin in chapter 1, you will see that the context of Habakkuk 2:2 is a prophecy against Israel.
 The Lord told Habakkuk to write down a vision that He was sending the Babylonians to invade Israel and take them captive for rebelling against Him.
 But this is not what pastor’s are referring to when they say to “Write the vision and make it plain.”
-They are quoting Scripture out of context to solicit support (your money, time, talents, and spiritual gifts) for their personal agenda.
+They are quoting Scripture out of context to solicit the support of congregants.

-Saints, during the Old Covenant, the children of Israel had to rely on prophets for a vision or word from God (Hebrews 1:1), because at Mount Sinai they forfeited the privilege of hearing from God personally (Exodus 20:18-19).
-They also had to rely on prophets for a vision from God, because back then they did not have the Holy Spirit the way that we have Him today.
-They did not have a personal relationship with Christ, the hope of glory who lives in us (Colossians 1:27).
+During the Old Covenant, the children of Israel relied on prophets for a vision or word from God (Hebrews 1:1), because at Mount Sinai they forfeited the privilege of hearing from God personally (Exodus 20:18-19).
+They preferred being led by men than being led by God (1 Samuel 8).
+They also relied on prophets for a vision or word from God, because most of them did not personally walk with God God and have the indwelling Holy Spirit as we do today.
+They relied on priests and prophets to stand between them and God and tell them what God said.